 Exams:

-The National Counselor Exam (NCE) or The National Clinical Mental Health Counselor Exam (NCMHCE) administered by the NBCC.
-Register to take the exam directly through the Center for Credentialing and Education (CCE).
-Arrange to have exam scores sent directly from the NBCC.
+Passing score on either the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Examination (NCMHCE) administered by the National Board for Certified Counselors (NBCC), is required to be eligible to apply for the second level of licensure, the Licensed Mental Health Counselor.
+Register to take the exam directly through the NBCC.
+Arrange to have exam scores sent directly to the Board from the NBCC.

 Apply for Licensure: